Richard Hellsen: Career

 Hellsen began his career with Stjärnorna during the 1972 Swedish speedway season.
-The following year he made his British leagues debut riding with the King's Lynn Stars in the 1973 British League season, although he only rode 4 times that season.
-During the 1973 season he won the silver medal at the Swedish Junior Speedway Championship.
+The following year, he made his British leagues debut riding with the King's Lynn Stars in the 1973 British League season, although he only rode 4 times that season.
+During the 1973 season, he won the silver medal at the Swedish Junior Speedway Championship.

-He was a three-time gold medalist in the Swedish Pairs Championship (1979, 1981, 1982) and a five-time gold medalist in the Swedish Speedway Team Championship, in 1974, 1978, 1979, 1981 and 1982 (all whilst riding with Getingarna).
+Hellsen was a three-time gold medalist in the Swedish Pairs Championship (1979, 1981, 1982) and a five-time gold medalist in the Swedish Speedway Team Championship, in 1974, 1978, 1979, 1981 and 1982 (all whilst riding with Getingarna).

-Meanwhile in Britain, it was with Oxford Rebels that he was part of the Midland Cup winning team in 1975.
+Meanwhile in Britain, it was with Oxford Rebels that Hellsen was part of the Midland Cup winning team in 1975.
 The team transferred to White City under Danny Dunton and Bob Dugard in 1976 after fears that the stadium at Cowley was to be sold for development.
 He then became a regular heat leader with King's Lynn, for ten years from 1976 to 1985.

-He was a finalist of the 1980 Speedway World Pairs Championship, in Krško and finished just outside the medals in fourth place.
+Hellsen was a finalist of the 1980 Speedway World Pairs Championship, in Krško and finished just outside the medals in fourth place.
 He was also a multiple representative of Sweden in the qualifying rounds of the World Cup team.

 Personal life

-He retired in 1996 and since retiring has been restoring Volkswagen Beetles, building hot rods and Volkrods.
+Hellsen retired in 1996 and since retiring has been restoring Volkswagen Beetles, building hot rods and Volkrods.